 The IRD has developed the "Grand Observatoire de l'Océan Indien" project (G2OI) to enhance the value of research data in the south-west Indian Ocean region, in partnership with national institutions from Comoros, Madagascar, Mauritius, Réunion and Seychelles.
 The overarching objective of the project is that the partners will create and feed a regional data infrastructure that will allow end-users (scientists, managers, and general public) to easily exploit the regional data heritage through web services made available on a data portal dedicated to the infrastructure.
-The IOTC Secretariat is providing some technical assistance and advice on project elements that are relevant to IOTC.
+The IOTC Secretariat is providing some technical assistance and advice on project elements that are relevant to IOTC Through this collaboration, IRD funded a training workshop on metadata and their management with a focus on the use of Digital Object Identifiers for improving the management of IOTC datasets and documents which the IOTC Secretariat attended.